lllllcz/CSE-Lab/README.md

 (indexes 1 through 5) with a new snapshot, which stores just the current state (variables x and y in this example).

-Raft includes a small amount of metadata in the snapshot:
+Raft includes a small amount of persist_metadata in the snapshot:
 * last included index: the index of the last entry in the log that the snapshot replaces (the last entry the state machine had applied)